marcpickett1/marcpickett1.github.io/_posts/2017-04-05-the-castle.md

 rooms.
 Despite this, there are rooms that have not been visited for over a thousand years, and which are buried in layers of dust.
 (What process generates this dust is another mystery.)

-The caretakers task is to prevent dust from building too much, and some room accumulate dust faster than others, which the caretakers have picked up on, and have duly modified their routes in accordance.
+The caretakers' task is to prevent dust from building too much, and some rooms accumulate dust faster than others, which the caretakers have picked up on, and have duly modified their routes in accordance.